RBEGamer/CageLight/README.md

 # CageLight
-A smart light control for pet cages with simple and easy to use WebUI.
+A smart light control for pet cages with simple and easy to use WebUI and API.

 ## See the images below